 This particular model has the 3 MOA dot that includes a Picatinny mount.
 When mounting it to your rifle, you can expect precision aiming and even stretch the distance if you like long-range practice.

 There are 3 brightness settings that you can manually play with, or you can set it to automatic brightness where it will adjust to match ambient light conditions.

 Burris uses the same precision coatings and high-grade glass on the FastFire that they use on their scopes.
 Index-matched, Hi-Lume multicoating reduces glare and ensures you have optimum clarity in low light conditions.

-It's ultra-lightweight and compact at 1.9" in length and 1.5 oz in weight so it won't interfere with firearm balance and handling.
+I like that the sight is ultra-lightweight and compact at 1.9" in length and 1.5 oz in weight so it doesn't interfere with firearm balance and handling.
 With a top-loading battery compartment, replacements can be done in a jiffy without having to remove the entire red dot from your weapon.

 It's fast to mount and fast to get on target.
 FastFire - appropriately named.

 The TRS-25 is likely the top-selling red dot sight of all time, so you know we had to test it out.
 It's cheap, pint-sized, and it gets you on target.
 It's not a best seller in rifle scopes because hundreds of buyers have said it is, it's because thousands of buyers have said it is.